 - Snorkeling and swimming accidents

 Cruise lines usually hire independent contractors when organizing offshore trips, meaning that they are not directly responsible for any claims arising from accidents that occurred during such trips.
 Cruise lines do not supervise operators.
 Many times, they are not adequately trained or act negligently towards tourists, exposing them to various risks.
-However, according to the law, cruise lines have the responsibility to hire competent contractors for day trips and can be held legally responsible if they failed to do so.
+However, according to the law, cruise lines are responsible for hiring competent contractors for day trips and can be held legally responsible if they fail to do so.

 Cruise lines also have the duty to warn passengers about any dangers they might face offshore.
 Thus, injured passengers might still be able to recover damages, even for injuries that occurred during offshore trips.

 Filing a Cruise Ship Accident Claim in Florida

 Laws that apply to ships at sea are quite different from those that apply on the land.
 When it comes to maritime law and cruise ship injuries, passengers need to be very attentive since they purchase the ticket.
-Tickets usually contain information about the cruise line's liability in the unfortunate event of injuries sustained on board or during offshore excursions.
-The fine print holds the key to your legal rights as a passenger involved in cruise ship accidents and usually extends to stating the prerequisites that you need to meet in order to file a claim.
+Tickets usually contain information about the cruise line's liability in the unfortunate event of injuries sustained onboard or during offshore excursions.
+The fine print holds the key to your legal rights as a passenger involved in cruise ship accidents and usually extends to stating the prerequisites you need to meet to file a claim.

 - The claim must be filed within one year following the event.